Create a DLP policy from a template

 Create the DLP policy from a template

-In the Compliance Center > left navigation > Data loss prevention > Policy > + Create a policy.
+In the Microsoft Purview compliance portal > left navigation > Solutions > Data loss prevention > Policies > + Create policy.

 Choose the DLP policy template that protects the types of sensitive information that you need > Next.